Zcl1aX/nuclei-nmap-dashboard/README.md

 - Custom Dashboard are easy to implement, simply adjust the Grafana dashboard to your requirements.
 Export the JSON of the Dashboard and replace the default Dashboard or create additional dashboard.
 The ability to spin up a Grafana Docker container with a prebuilt Dashboard is a nice feature.
 - Automation is possible, as you can simply run **nmap** with a cron job, parse the XML with **nmap-to-sqlite.py** and the updated DB will have the newly acquired scan information.

-## Credits

-Thanks to the Nmap and Grafana projects for providing powerful open-source tools for network scanning and data visualization.